se7enack/twitterbot/README.md

 # twitterbot

 **ABOUT**
 Twitterbot is a Python3 application that controls a Twitter account via the Twitter's public API.
-This bot can perform autonomous tasks such as tweeting, re-tweeting, liking, following, unfollowing.
+This bot can perform autonomous tasks such as tweeting, re-tweeting, liking, following, and unfollowing.

 **INSTALL:**
 1. Go to https://developer.twitter.com/en/apps and create a Standalone App